njwilson23/narwhal/README.md

 open and easily imported into other analysis packages (such as MATLAB), or visualization libraries (such as D3).

-Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in ASCII table format.

 ## Installation

     git clone https://github.com/njwilson23/narwhal.git